redgar598/EMBL_BTM_2019/README.md

 > conda install -c anaconda git

 #### Options to use R Studio
-1. With conda
-> conda install -c r rstudio
-2. Download [R Studio](https://www.rstudio.com/products/rstudio/download/#download) to your local machine
+1. Download [R Studio](https://www.rstudio.com/products/rstudio/download/#download) to your local machine
-3. Alternatively you can run an Rstudio session in the [cloud](https://rstudio.cloud/) by signing up for an account
+2. Alternatively you can run an Rstudio session in the [cloud](https://rstudio.cloud/) by signing up for an account

 ___